tsy24/tp/docs/DeveloperGuide.md

     3. Test case: `remind desc/medicine` <br>
        Expected: Similar to previous.

+### Clear

+1. Clearing all stored data in NurseyBook (elderlies and tasks)

+    1. Prerequisites: NurseyBook is populated with data (elderlies, tasks, or both).

+    2. Test case: `clear` <br>
+       Expected: Clears all stored data in NurseyBook.

+    3. Test case: `clear 1` <br>
+       Expected: Clears all stored data in NurseyBook.
+Clear is successful even if NurseyBook is not populated with data.
+Additional invalid parameters are ignored.

+    4. Test case: `clear r/30` <br>
+       Expected: Similar to previous.

+### Help

+1. Showing the help window that contains a summary of the commands (with the necessary command parameters)

+    1. Test case: `help` <br>
+       Expected: Shows the help window successfully.

+    3. Test case: `help 1` <br>
+       Expected: Shows the help window successfully.
+Additional invalid parameters are ignored.

+    4. Test case: `help r/30` <br>
+       Expected: Similar to previous.

 ### View Schedule

 1. Viewing task schedule on a specific date in NurseyBook.
 For illustration purposes, current date is assumed to be `2021-11-12`.
 You should use the actual current date, and the corresponding future or past dates during your testing.